 - There were 23 brick makers and masons, 21 cigar makers, 10 blacksmiths, and at least 162 people employed at the paper and textile mills.

 - An additional 174 laborers could have worked in the mills or on the farms.

 - Of the 460 residents who were foreign born, about half or 240 were born in Ireland, and at least fifteen other countries are represented in the remaining half.

 - 2,399 people were born in Connecticut and another 215 were born in the other New England states.

 - At least 40 people were born south of the Mason-Dixon Line.

 - The most common surname was Clark (60 individuals in eighteen households), closely followed by Griswold (56), Phelps (55), Loomis (56), Mack (54), and Babcock (44).

 We published They Lived in Windsor: A Reconstruction of the 1890 Census for Windsor, Connecticut in hard copy and on CD in 2014.
 We are aware that more resources could be consulted to augment and refine the lists further, but are confident that we have uncovered most of Windsor’s residents at that time.

 The book costs $45.00 with an additional $10 for shipping and handling.
 Each copy includes a CD searchable with searchable spreadsheet tables.
-To order a copy, please contact us, firstname.lastname@example.org.
+You can order one through our online gift shop, or by contacting us at firstname.lastname@example.org.